weixian-zhang/GCC-CWHD/README.md

 This dashboard is a summary view of all Tier 1 dashboards.
 Similar to Tier 1 dashboards, CWHD cannot offer pre-built dashboards as Tier 0 and 1 are fully customized and adapted to your specific grouping of resources.
-<div>Hence, for this reason, Tier 0 and 1 dashboards is the core delivery work I will do for my customers.
-In addition to other custom request for e.g: IIS App Pool start/stop</div>
+<div>For this reason, Tier 0 and 1 dashboards is the core delivery work I will do for my customers, in addition to other custom request for e.g: IIS App Pool start/stop</div>

 <br />
 <img width="876" alt="image" src="https://github.com/weixian-zhang/GCC-CWHD/assets/43234101/8c23c138-cdde-4cf6-b16b-05466122cd4c">